zahur76/dj-rest_auth/README.md

 # Adding Authentication

-With the above setup adding authentification to views can be done by adding ``` permission_classes = [IsAuthenticated] ``` to views.
+With the above setup adding authentification to views can be done by adding
+    ``` permission_classes = [IsAuthenticated] ```
+to views.

 If we were to inspect our endpoint using swagger, it will be seen that we now require a token to utilize the endpoint.

-We can even add more authentication types by updating our permissions:
+We can add more authentication types by updating our permissions:

 ``` permission_classes = [IsAdminUser, IsAuthenticated] ```